Surgical Technologist Salary USA 2026: Complete Guide

 New Jersey offers surgical technologist salary from $56,000 to $74,000 with strong surgical centers.
 Texas provides $48,000 to $68,000 in major cities with growing surgical demand.
 Florida offers $50,000 to $70,000 with expanding surgical facilities and good opportunities.
 Illinois provides $52,000 to $72,000 with strong job stability.
 Washington State offers $55,000 to $75,000 with excellent work environment and modern hospitals.

 Specialization significantly increases surgical technologist salary and earning potential.
-Moreover, surgical technologists in high-demand specialties command premium compensation.
+Moreover, professionals in high-demand specialties command premium compensation.
 Therefore, choosing your specialty impacts lifetime earnings substantially.
-For instance, cardiac surgical technologists earn more than general OR technologists.
-Also, neurosurgery specialists earn more than entry-level surgical technologists.
+For instance, cardiac technologists earn more than general OR technologists.
+Also, neurosurgery specialists earn more than entry-level professionals.
 So, specialty selection shapes your financial future.

 Highest-Paying Specializations